 A Mexican Los Angeleno hauls ass to Newcastle, U.K., to realize the American dream in “Goal!”, a slickly mounted slice of can-do nonsense set in the world of British soccer.
-With its well-staged game footage and cameos by soccer celebs, film looks likely to score some points when it starts release in soccer-loving territories late September via BVI.
+With its well-staged game footage and cameos by soccer celebs, film looks likely to score some points with sports fans when it starts release in soccer-loving territories late September via BVI.
 Stateside, it’s much more specialized fare.

 As a young boy, Santiago Munez (Kuno Becker) steals across the Cal-Mex border one night with his family, almost leaving his beloved soccer ball behind when a patrol comes along.
 Ten years later, he’s working as a cook in a Chinese restaurant and spending all his free time playing amateur soccer.
 His blue-collar dad, Hernan (Tony Plana), tells him to stop dreaming and get a proper job.

 Santiago is spotted by part-time talent scout Glen Foy (Stephen Dillane), a former footballer with contacts in U.K. soccer.
 In a single phone call back to Blighty, Glen manages to persuade Erik Dornhelm (Marcel Iures), the German manager of Newcastle United, to give Santiago a tryout if he comes to the U.K.